nhuvan/nhuvan.github.io/_pages/home.md

 <!-- I obtained my Phd Computer Vision in 10/2011 at the University of La Rochelle, under the supervisor of Prof. Jean-Marc Ogier, Prof. AUF Alain Boucher and Prof. Salvatore Tabbone.
 After that, I worked with Prof. Jean-Marc Ogier on multimodal indexing for lecture videos for PEDIVHANDI project, for which I was awarded with SATT sponsorship within its technology transfer program in October, 2014.
 Our lecture videos indexing system from PEDIVHANDI project is protected by the APP (https://www.app.asso.fr/en).
 From 2016 I have focused more on the deep learning approach for the field of computer vision and document analysis.
 I worked in the e-BDthèque team, led by Prof. Jean-Christophe Burie, doing research on the comic book images analysis using hybrid methods.
 From 09/2018, I have played a key role in developing the joint lab S.A.I.L., leading research projects related to the deep learning approach with Prof. Jean-Christophe Burie, Prof. Arnaud Revel and Prof. Karell Bertet. -->

-I obtained my Phd in Computer Vision at the University of La Rochelle, under the supervisor of Prof. Jean-Marc Ogier.
-After that, I worked on multimodal indexing for lecture videos, for which I was awarded with SATT sponsorship within its technology transfer program.
-From 2016 I have focused more on the deep learning approach for the field of computer vision and document analysis.
+I obtained my Phd in Computer Vision at the University of La Rochelle, under the supervision of Prof. Jean-Marc Ogier.
+I was awarded the SATT sponsorship within its technology transfer program for my work on  on multimodal indexing for lecture videos.
+Since 2016 I have developed my research path towards the deep learning approach for computer vision and document analysis.
 I played a key role in developing the joint lab S.A.I.L., leading research projects related to the deep learning approach.
-From 10/2020, I work with Prof. Véronique Eglin at the lab LIRIS, UMR 5205 CNRS, INSA Lyon.
+From 10/2020, I started to work with Prof. Véronique Eglin at the lab LIRIS, UMR 5205 CNRS, INSA Lyon.
 My research interests covers two main themes:
 + Multimodal analysis.
 + Machine learning (focusing on semi-supervised and weakly supervised learning).